Find and book great restaurantsFind a Restaurant

 remains by the entrance but reclaimed oak shelves running the depth of the space display red wine bottles that appear to have been rescued from an eccentric wine buff's flooded cellar interspersed

 with glossy fashion mags – a singular juxtaposition.
 At dinner, turbot of a size that could be served on the bone failed to thrill a man who lives by the seaside, and the chickpeas (pulse of the

 day) in a gritty dressing were so fridge-cold as to be disagreeable.
 Much better dishes were a first course of whole carrots the size of a little finger served with a nubbly mix of red lentils and

 herbs plus tahini yoghurt, and a main course of char-grilled rib-eye sliced and interleaved with green tomatoes, rocket and Parmesan.

 We said: Relaunced under executive chef Maria Elia, this casual restaurant, owned by the Joseph fashion label, is effortfully cool, much like its customers: sleek glamazons in leather trousers and weather-independent sunglasses.
 Happily, this is a study in substance as well as style: Elia’s signature ‘textures’ – a riff on a particular vegetable, peas on our visit – comprised chilled soup, cubes of smooth mousse, a delicate risotto and mini falafels.
 A cheap-as-chips daily-changing set menu also roadtests new ideas, such as a Thai-spiced watermelon gazpacho with fragrant herbs and a chilli kick – an unexpected hit.
 Service is friendly if less than speedy, but no one’s in a hurry.

-They said: Anthropologists studying the difference between London's tribes could hardly do better than
+They said: Anthropologists studying the difference between London's tribes could hardly do better than to compare the

-and Pizza East South next, please.
+South next, please.
 And all stations in between.